 You enter the museum through a dramatic tunnel meant to mimic the experience archaeologists had while exploring the site.
 Inside, originals (and a few replicas) of Copán’s very best finds, including a full-size replica of the vibrant Rosalila structure, are well-displayed and easy to check out.

 A stucco relief on the reconstruction of the Rosalila Temple, the centerpiece of the Sculpture Museum of Copán.

-High quality carving is one of the things the Mayan city of Copán was known for.
-These intricately carved depictions of the Mayan rain god Chaac (center) and various waterbirds are original and on display in Sculpture Museum of Copán.
+High-quality carving is one of the things the Mayan city of Copán was known for.
+These intricately carved depictions of the Mayan rain god Chaac (center) and various waterbirds are original and on display in the Sculpture Museum of Copán.

 Part of Structure 16 is preserved inside the Sculpture Museum of Copán, including this carving of the Mayan god Tlaloc which formed part of an ancient stairway.

 The Mayans revered scarlet macaws and this excellent original carving of a macaw in flight can be seen in the Sculpture Museum.

 The Mayans revered scarlet macaws and these macaw heads, carved out of stone by the original inhabitants of Copán, are on display in the excellent on-site museum.

 A detailed reconstruction of Temple 22 in the excellent Sculpture Museum of Copán in Honduras.